pellse/decorator/README.md

 # Decorator

-A library that emulates in Java the Scala's Stackable Trait Pattern
+A library that emulates in Java the Scala's Stackable Trait Pattern by implementing the decorator pattern at runtime through class composition instead of only through object composition.
+The goal is to allow the creation of very small partial components (i.e. partial implementation of interfaces or abstract classes) that can be dynamically assembled into full components.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.pellse/decorator/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.github.pellse/decorator)

 ## Usage Examples

 This example shows how to create a component by extending an interface and only implement the necessary methods, the framework will  automatically generate the unimplemented pass through delegate methods.
-The framework will use the provided delegate method signature as an injection point for the delegate class instance to which forward methods:
+The framework will use the provided delegate method signature as an injection point for the delegate class instance to which we should forward methods to:
 ```java
 import java.util.Collection;
 import java.util.List;